 If there were no disks or drives connected the computer, make sure the boot sequence is properly set in the computer's CMOS (BIOS) setup.

-Once you are in the CMOS setup, navigate through the setup and find the section that allows you to set the boot devices that you computer will check when starting up.
+Once you are in the CMOS setup, navigate through the setup and find the section that allows you to set the boot devices that your computer will check when starting up.
 The floppy drive is likely one of them (probably the first on the list).
 Remove the floppy drive from the boot up list or change the order, so the floppy drive is last.
 Instead of having the floppy drive as the first boot drive set your hard drive and CD or DVD drive as the first two boot devices.

 Once you have made those changes, save, and exit the setup (usually by pressing the F10 key).

-The Diskette drive 0 seek failure error message should no longer be seen when your computer starts up.
+The diskette drive 0 seek failure error message should no longer be seen when your computer starts up.

 Bad hard drive